genderkit/genderkit/_resources/housing.md

 **Micro Rainbow** provide support for housing LGBTI asylum seekers and refugees.
 They have a [helpline and email address](https://microrainbow.org/contact-us/) you can contact.

 [Simon Community NI](http://simoncommunity.org/) provide homelessness support throughout Northern Ireland and have a 24/7 helpline.

+**Albert Kennedy Trust** provide support for LGBTQ+ young people (aged 16-25).
+They are currently not accepting new referrals for support, but their [online advice hub](https://www.akt.org.uk/Blogs/online) offers advice on a range of topics including how to access support from local councils.

+[The Outside Project](https://lgbtiqoutside.org) provide an LGBTQ+-specific homeless shelter and community centre in London, as well as a [domestic abuse refuge](https://lgbtiqoutside.org/refuge).